canonical/rebac-admin-ui-handlers/_example/README.md

 When the server starts, it'll read the `state.json` file and populate the in-memory database from that, and whenever the state changes (e.g., by adding some entity) it'll update `state.json`.
 Also, before attempting to access in-memory data, the server will reload the `state.json` file, which enables a semi hot-reload behavior.

 At the beginning, when there's no `state.json` file, the server loads the initial data from `state.zero.json`.
-If you needed to reset the in-memory state to the initial state while the server is running, you can send a `GET` request to the `/reset` endpoint:
+If you needed to reset the in-memory state to the initial state while the server is running, you can either delete the `state.json` file, or send a `GET` request to the `/reset` endpoint:

 ```sh
 curl localhost:9999/reset